Brickwork and Carpentry

 - what grades you gained in your GCSE Maths and/or English Language

-Wales Essential Skills Toolkit (WEST) in upskilling / Lessons in Financial Education
+- Wales Essential Skills Toolkit (WEST) in upskilling / Lessons in Financial Education

-A one year GCSE resit course in required subject/s
+- A one year GCSE resit course in required subject/s

-A one or two year pre-GCSE upskilling course
+- A one or two year pre-GCSE upskilling course

-A one year GCSE START upskilling course
+- A one year GCSE START upskilling course

-Learners are able to complete either the full qualification or certain units or elements through the medium of Welsh/bilingually.
+Learners have the option to complete course assessment/assignments or elements of the course through the medium of Welsh or bilingually.
 Visit our Welsh Language in the College page to find out what else is available to you.

 - Continuous assessment during the course